opetitprestataire/label-studio/docs/source/guide/prompts_draft.md

 You can use **Enhance Prompt** to help you construct and auto-refine your prompts.

 At minimum, you need to insert the text classes first.
 (Click the text class name to insert it into the prompt.
 These appear above the prompts field).
-Click **Enhance Prompt**.

 From the **Enhance Prompt** window you will need to select the **Teacher Model** that you want to use to write your prompt.
 As you auto-refine your prompt, you'll get the following: